 GeneCards Summary for PRKAR2B Gene

-PRKAR2B (Protein Kinase, CAMP-Dependent, Regulatory, Type II, Beta) is a Protein Coding gene.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+PRKAR2B (Protein Kinase CAMP-Dependent Type II Regulatory Subunit Beta) is a Protein Coding gene.
+Among its related pathways are Platelet activation, signaling and aggregation and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include protein kinase binding and cAMP binding.
 An important paralog of this gene is PRKAR2A.

 UniProtKB/Swiss-Prot for PRKAR2B Gene